txuswashere/Linux-Software/README.md

 - (https://github.com/vladimiry/ElectronMail) [ElectronMail](https://github.com/vladimiry/ElectronMail) - ElectronMail is an Electron-based unofficial desktop client for ProtonMail and Tutanota end-to-end encrypted email providers.
 - (https://gitlab.gnome.org/GNOME/evolution/) [Evolution](https://wiki.gnome.org/Apps/Evolution/) - Evolution is a personal information management application that provides integrated mail, calendaring and address book functionality.
 - (https://gitlab.gnome.org/GNOME/geary/) [Geary](https://wiki.gnome.org/Apps/Geary) - Geary is an email application built for GNOME 3.
 It allows you to read and send email with a simple, modern interface.
-- ![Nonfree][money icon] [Hiri](https://www.hiri.com/) - Hiri is a business focused desktop e-mail client for sending and receiving e-mails, managing calendars, contacts, and tasks.
+-  [Hiri](https://www.hiri.com/) - Hiri is a business focused desktop e-mail client for sending and receiving e-mails, managing calendars, contacts, and tasks.
 - (https://invent.kde.org/pim/kmail) [KMail](https://apps.kde.org/kmail2/) - KMail is the email component of Kontact, the integrated personal information manager from KDE.
 - (https://github.com/pulb/mailnag) [Mailnag](https://launchpad.net/~pulb/+archive/ubuntu/mailnag) - Mailnag is a daemon program that checks POP3 and IMAP servers for new mail.
 - [Mailspring](https://getmailspring.com/) - A beautiful, fast and maintained fork of Nylas Mail ([dead](https://github.com/nylas/nylas-mail)) by one of the original authors.